Time Travel

 Reading the current snapshot

-To see the current snapshot version and table state of a branch:
+To see the current manifest version and table state of a branch:

 omnigraph snapshot ./repo.omni{